hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/03f-Online.md

 + Searching for multiple objects
   + getting all of the data from the datastore using a `cursor`
   + [cursor](https://javascript.info/indexeddb#cursors)
-    + a special object traversing the object storage, given a query, and returning one key/vaalue at a time, thus savinf memory
+    + a special object traversing the object storage, given a query, and returning one key/value at a time, thus saving memory
     + walking through the store in key order (ascending by default) as an object store stored internally by key
     + syntax: `let request = store.openCursor(query, [direction]);`
       + `query`: a key or key range, same as for `getAll`
       + `direction` (optional):
-        + `"next"`: the default, the cursor walsk up from the record w/ the lowest key
+        + `"next"`: the default, the cursor walks up from the record w/ the lowest key
         + `"prev"`: the reverse order, down from the record w/ the biggest key
         + `"nextunique"`, `"prevunique"`: same as above, but skip records w/ the same key
   + `get()` requiring which key to retrieve